 The rights outlined in this document are in addition to the general rights that you have under the Act.
-Please ask a member of staff for a copy of your the Fact Sheet 'Your Rights as an Involuntary Patient -Tasmania's Mental Health Act 2013' if you are an involuntary patient or Your Rights as a Forensic Patient -Tasmania's Mental Health Act 2013' if you are a forensic patient, if you haven't already received a copy.
+Please ask a member of staff for a copy of the Fact Sheet 'Your Rights as an Involuntary Patient (Mental Health Act 2013) if you are an involuntary patient or Your Rights as a Forensic Patient (Mental Health Act 2013) if you are a forensic patient, if you haven't already received a copy.

-When Can I Be Secluded Or Restrained?
+When Can I be Secluded and Restrained?

-If you are an involuntary patient the Act says that you can be secluded or restrained for the following reasons:
+If you are an involuntary patient the Act says that you can be secluded or restrained for the following reasons.